All AoIs

 Climate – The need to decarbonise the planet is a major thematic of our time.
 Companies whose earnings prospects should improve with increased investment and focus on decarbonisation, as the global economy moves towards reducing carbon emissions.
 We’ve identified climate change leaders and decarbonisation enablers that generally fit one or more of the following sub-trends:

-– Clean Energy (companies benefitting from the demand for carbon-free and renewable energy including energy generation covering wind, solar and renewable fuels);
+• Clean Energy Companies benefiting from demand for carbon-free and renewable energy sources, including wind, solar, nuclear, renewable diesel and electrical grid equipment;

 Digital Enterprise – The cloud computing revolution is still in its early growth stages, with Public Cloud and software as a service (SaaS) technology likely to dominate information technology spend in the next few years.